scalableminds/webknossos-wrap/SPECIFICATION.md

 # The webKNOSSOS Wrapper Format
-webKNOSSOS wrapper (wk-wrap) is a file format for large volumetric (i.e., three- dimensiona) voxel data.
+webKNOSSOS wrapper (wk-wrap) is a file format for large volumetric (i.e., three- dimensional) voxel data.
 It was designed for large file sizes and high performance when reading and writing small subvolumes of data.

 Each wk-wrap file contains the data for a cube of voxel, where the cube side-